LibraryCarpentry/lc-python-intro/_episodes/02-variables.md

     index of the first element we want and `stop` is replaced with the index of the element just after the last element we want.
 *   Mathematically, you might say that a slice selects `[start:stop]`.
-*   The difference between stop and start is the slice's length.
 *   Taking a slice does not change the contents of the original string.
 Instead, the slice is a copy of part of the original string.